Avinashukla960/Avinash-Shukla/README.md

 - **Education & Experience Timeline** — Visual journey from school to college
 - **Awards & Certifications** — Highlights of achievements
 - **Blog Section** — Latest articles and learnings
+- **Contact Section** — All social and professional links in one place
+---